Horton Hears a Who!: Publication history

 Horton Hears a Who! was published on August 28, 1954, by Random House Children's Books which is a division of the publishing company Random House.
 There are four formats of the book that exist including a hardcopy version, a paperback version, an e-book version, and an audio version.
 There are several editions of the hardcopy version including a "Party Edition" and a 65th-anniversary edition.
-Dr. Seuss has sold hundreds of millions of copies in over thirty languages of his well-known children's books, which includes Horton Hears a Who!
+Dr. Seuss has sold hundreds of millions of copies in over 30 languages of his well-known children's books, which includes Horton Hears a Who!

 Reception and analysis

 Horton Hears a Who! is written in anapestic tetrameter, like many other Dr. Seuss books.
 Unlike some of his books, however, Horton contains a strong moral message—"a person's a person, no matter how small"—which Thomas Fensch identifies as "universal, multinational, multi-ethnic.
 In a word: Equality".

 The book unites two polar opposite worlds through Horton's determination, integrity, faithfulness, and bravery.

 Horton Hears a Who! received praise for the moral message Dr. Seuss exemplifies through Horton the Elephant.
 A 2002 news article in the Santa Fe Reporter details comedic performer Susan Jayne Weiss saying, "Horton is the ultimate metaphor for believing in yourself, your mission and what you know to be true, against societal prescriptions to the contrary".
 Ben Witherington of the Asbury Theological Seminary applauds Dr. Seuss for his work in the characterization of Horton as the elephant fights to show the other animals that even the small people are people deserving of respect and love.
 Additionally, Witherington commended Dr. Seuss for his disdain for cynicism while proving that the imagination can solve life's troubles.

 Peter Tonguette, writing for National Review, lauded the book's intricate and thoughtful rhymes and appealing illustrations defined Seuss's work.

-In recent years, the book has been co-opted by the United States anti-abortion movement, with some interpreting "a person's a person, no matter how small" as being an allegory for the human fetus.
-This interpretation has been criticized by many, including Audrey Geisel, the widow of the author, and Karl ZoBell, an attorney for Dr. Seuss Enterprises.
+In recent years, the book has been adopted by the United States anti-abortion movement, with some interpreting "a person's a person, no matter how small" as being an allegory for the human fetus.
+This interpretation has been criticized by Audrey Geisel, the widow of the author, and Karl ZoBell, an attorney for Dr. Seuss Enterprises.

 Adaptations in other media

 1970 television special

 Horton Hears a Who! was adapted into a half-hour animated TV special by MGM Animation/Visual Arts in 1970.
 It was directed by Chuck Jones, produced by Theodor Geisel (Dr. Seuss), and narrated by Hans Conried, who also voiced Horton.
-The Sour Kangaroo's name is Jane Kangaroo while her son is named Junior.
+The Sour Kangaroo (voiced by June Foray)'s name is Jane Kangaroo while her son is named Junior.
 Horton's contact in Whoville was not the Mayor, but a scientist named Dr. Hoovie who was also voiced by Hans Conried.
-Jane Kangaroo was voiced by June Foray.
+Vlad Vladikov's name was changed to Whizzer McWoff.
 Dr. Seuss was awarded a Peabody Award for the animated special Horton Hears a Who!